esketit-git/esketitOS/README.md

 EsketitOS has a token store, similar to an app store or play store, developers can add their own applications and extend the functionaility of EsketitOS.

+Esketit is not a cryptocurrency or a token.

 For developers, EsketitOS aims to be easy to develop for, its is written in web scripting languages, runs on a web server and communicates with core over remote procedure calls (RPC).
 Here are some screenshots.

 <img src="/ss/ss1.png" width=49% height=49% alt="Login" title="login world wide"> <img src="/ss/ss2.png" width=49% height=49% alt="Signup" title="sign up new user">